 We use the word know quite often, and education is part of our everyday use.
-Wisdom is a bit rarer, esoteric.
+Wisdom is rarer, more esoteric.
 Here are some thoughts on what each of these values is about, at least from one perspective.
 You will also find many quotations about wisdom, quotes about knowledge, and quotations on education to provide a little context, backdrop, and depth.
 What follows is an excerpt from the wonderful book Building a Life of Value, which is really a treasury of quotes about knowledge and many other values and virtues:

 Wisdom is really a way of thinking, an ability to see beyond what something appears to be to what it represents.
 It requires a distinct openness to experience.
 It allows us to process things at a level that gives us a deeper understanding of what is what, if you will.
 Partisan political feelings and an inflexible belief about God are examples of the fact that if we close our minds to certain ideas and perspectives, we may be experiencing some convincing substitute for wisdom.